Skip to content

 1. Revert to Windows 10-Style Context Menu

 While Windows 10 had a less visually pleasing but more straightforward context menu, Windows 11 hides several commonly used options under Show more options.
-Personally, I prefer the good old context menu and if you agree with me, there’s a little registry hack that can bring back the old context menu.
+I prefer the good old context menu and if you are in the same boat, there’s a little registry hack that can bring back the old context menu.
 Once you tweak the Registry as described below, you’ll get rid of the Windows 11 context menu.

 HKEY_CURRENT_USER\Software\Classes\CLSID